jmlivingston/PDFLinkUpdater/README.md

 ### Installation

 - Copy the Aspose.Pdf license to the same directory as PDFLinkUpdater.exe (bin/Release) and name it as "Aspose.Pdf.lic".
+- Follow the Start instructions above, but select Aspose when prompted.

 ## Errors